 By now, you might know that I’m having a love affair with LinkedIn.
 I’ve blogged before about how to improve your LinkedIn engagement and how to use hashtags on LinkedIn for better performance.
-In this blog, let’s talk more specifically about a few LinkedIn lead generation hacks you can use as a freelancer to connect with brands and people that you’d like to offer your services to.
+In this blog, let’s talk more specifically about a few LinkedIn lead generation hacks you can use as a freelancer to connect with brands and people to who you’d like to offer your services.

 BTW, I’ve also got a couple of videos on LinkedIn, as well!

 3 LinkedIn Lead Generation Hacks to Land Your Next Freelancing Client